sammuelyee/docs/_tutorials/named_maps.md

 Now that we have our private table and a config file that says how we want that data to be visualized, we need to send the information to the server.
 Make sure you have your API key on hand.
 You can get your API key through your [account dashboard](http://docs.cartodb.com/cartodb-editor.html#find-your-api-key).

 Using the command line tool [curl](http://curl.haxx.se/), we create the map using an authenticated call.
 Scroll horizontally to see the full command.
+Also make sure that your working directory in your terminal is the same place where you stored `config.json`.

 {% highlight sh %}
 curl 'https://{your_account_name}.cartodb.com/api/v1/map/named?api_key={your_api_key}' -H 'Content-Type: application/json' -d @config.json